 As a practicing physician, Bardes is able to draw upon his direct experience with patients to demystify the doctor/patient relationship.
 Through detailed descriptions of the diagnostic processes involved in blood related conditions, as well as the particular understanding of the inner workings of the human body provided by modern medical science, we are treated to the complex ways in which doctors think.

-Excerpt from Pale Faces
+Praise for Pale Faces